 It’s also worth looking into services like CreditKarma and Credit.com who also offer free credit scores and analysis.
 These sites do not provide an official FICO credit score.
 It’s valuable to know the FICO score because this is the metric that lenders, landlords, and employers will most likely see when evaluating your credit worthiness.

 Updated February 18, 2011 and originally published September 23, 2010.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.